veksh/cloudresume/data/markdown/cv-long.md

 ## Datacenter networking, hardware and storage
 - Cisco Nexus switches: VPC and QoS configuration, security policies with VLANs and ACLs
 - SAN hardware: configuring redundant fabrics on Brocade FibreChannel switches
-- Enterprise storage: using HPE 3Par/Primera family of virtualized SAN storage arrays including advanced functionality like CoW snapshots for backup and DB cloning; some familiarity with Huawei and Hitachi storage arrays
+- Enterprise storage: using HPE 3Par/Primera family of virtualised SAN storage arrays including advanced functionality like CoW snapshots for backup and DB cloning; some familiarity with Huawei and Hitachi storage arrays
 - Server hardware: managing a fleet of HPE ProLiant and Dell RX servers, patching, deploying custom ESXi images, remote management with iLO and iDRAC
-- Environment monitoring: with APC NetBotz, Unping and APC UPS temperature sensors
+- Environment monitoring: with APC NetBotz, Uniping and APC UPS temperature sensors

 ## Enterprise applications
 - LAN infrastructure services: implemented DNS, DHCP, NTP, TFTP on Linux